 We were served dinner inside the tent and they had four large flat screen monitors where we could watch the riders until they were ready to go by us.
-Then we had to simply scale a 20 meter steep hillside.
+Or we could stay in the tent and be dry.
+To watch meant to go outside and scale a 20-meter steep hillside.

-The caravan came by and I scaled the steep hill.
-I felt silly wearing my referee/Ultimate Frisbee turf shoes on Tuesday.
+The caravan came by and I climbed the steep hill.
+I felt silly wearing my referee/Ultimate Frisbee turf shoes on Tuesday while everyone else had tennis shoes or flip flops.
 Today, I was the envy of everyone who slipped and fell on the hill trying to get up to the main road.

 We had front row viewing to Andy Schelck and Alberto Contador going past, trailed not by much by Lance Armstrong.
 A number of the group then ran back to the tent to watch the finish on TV.
 I elected to stay in my position and cheer on every last rider making the climb.
 I waited for the grupetto.
 I can always watch the tour on TV.
 How often can I see these guys in person?

-The descent afterwards was wild.
-There were literally miles of cars stopped and only bikes could fly by down the mountain.
-It was downhill all the way until we reached the bike path then we rode 18 km to Lourdes where we would check in for the night.
+The descent afterward was wild.
+There were literally miles of cars stopped trying to go back down the mountain.
+Only bikes could fly down the mountain because we used the incoming lane.
+It was downhill all the way until we reached the bike path and then we rode 18 km to Lourdes where we would check in for the night.

 Lourdes is an interesting city.
-Think Gatlinburg, Tennessee or Niagara Falls, Ontario.
+Think Gatlinburg, Tennessee, or Niagara Falls, Ontario.
 Or maybe Ocean City, Maryland.
-It’s been referred to as where the Vatican meets Vegas.
+It’s been referred to as “where the Vatican meets Vegas.”
 People come here to be healed or buy healing stuff, I guess.
 There are more hotels per capita than any place in France.
-People are pushed down the streets in their wheelchairs, except in the middle of town where they have their own wheelchair lanes.
+People are wheeled down the streets in their wheelchairs, except in the middle of town where they have their own wheelchair lanes.
 Lots of people limping.
 And of course, they’re all smoking.

 This would be a day that I was reminded that while I am a survivor, cancer will always be in my life.
 I have good days and bad, mostly good, but the Tourmalet was a reminder that one does not beat cancer without losing part of yourself to cancer.
 It was a bad day and I will never be normal again.
 It was part of the reason I elected to stay outside in the cold rain to watch the Tour go by.